Whatever the social network, there’s a right way and wrong way to use it, especially if your focus is on growing your business or career.

-You start by sending a short, friendly welcome message after your connection request is accepted.
-In this message, thank your lead for connecting and show some interest in them.
+You start by sending a short, friendly thank you/welcome message after your connection request is accepted.
+In this message, thank your connection for connecting with you and show some interest in them.

 For example, you may compliment them on a piece of information you found within their profile or a post or status update they have recently shared on LinkedIn.

 Look for something you have in common, such as shared experiences, interests or connections.
 Reference it in your welcome message.
 This is the start of your relationship-building process on LinkedIn.

 Whatever you do, do NOT ask them for anything in this message.
 If you do, you’ll kill the relationship before it even begins.